microsoft/BotFramework-WebChat/HOOKS.md

 The value is not the same as the props.
 Web Chat will merge the style options passed in props with default values specified in [`defaultStyleOptions.js`](https://github.com/microsoft/BotFramework-WebChat/blob/master/packages/component/src/Styles/defaultStyleOptions.js).

-To modify the value of `styleOptions` state, change the props you pass to Web Chat.
+To modify the value of `styleOptions` state, change the props you pass to Web Chat via style options.

 ## `useStyleSet`